davearonson said over 7 years ago on Routing Partials :

 Also, I think that this would just be a valid point on a development environment.
 By default, if you were to change routes in production, you would have to restart the application to pick up the changes.

-Sam Van Damme PRO said almost 7 years ago on Routing Partials :
+Sam Van Damme PRO said over 7 years ago on Routing Partials :

 Got it, thanks for your comment!
 Implementing it now :)

-dan.legrand said almost 7 years ago on Routing Partials :
+dan.legrand said over 7 years ago on Routing Partials :

 I have a massive routes file on an app I'm working on right now, and it has several namespaced sections, so this episode was just at the right time!